 Engaging both buyers and sellers

 In the beginning, every startup faces the biggest challenge — necessity to attract users.
 It is vital to get both sellers of services/products and people who are ready to buy from them.
 Your task is to build strong trustworthy relations with sellers to make them employ your platform again and again.
 You also need to attract customers to create demand for the products offered by sellers.
-Here appears the classic catch twenty-two situation — you won’t attract customers unless you’ve got sellers.
+Here appears the classic problem — you won’t attract customers unless you’ve got sellers.
 But how to attract sellers unless there are customers ready to buy the product?
-This problem is also called “chicken and egg problem”.
+This is the “chicken and egg problem”.

 The solution is simple — start with building Minimum Viable Product (MVP).
-This is a version of the product with core implemented features which allows collecting and gathering the maximum amount of validated learning about customers with the least effort involved.
+This is a version of the product with core implemented features.
+It allows collecting and gathering the maximum amount of validated learning about customers with the least effort involved.
 Employing MVP technique lets startups without the necessary resources work on a strategic plan and focus on selling the product.

 Read more: Building MVP for an Online Marketplace